A complete guide to AQA A-Level History

 3. Memorise short, vivid quotations

 A short primary quotation in an essay is high-value evidence.
 Build a list of 15–20 short quotes per topic – three or four words is enough – and use them as the spine of your arguments.
-Quotes from Lenin, Henry VIII, Lincoln or Hitler carry weight in the right context.
+Short, accurate quotes from key figures (Lenin, Henry VIII, Lincoln, Hitler) used in the right context add weight.

 4. Practise source and interpretation questions weekly